Skip to main content

 • Remember to look at fees as well as the interest rates.

-• Interest.co.nz is a great site to find the latest term deposit and savings account rates.
+• Interest.co.nz is a great site to find the latest savings account rates.

-For more on emergency funds and other financial wellness tips, check out episode 15 of the It's No Secret podcast below.
+For more on emergency funds and other financial wellness tips, check out It’s No Secret’s podcast episode.

 Dean Anderson